purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 rudimentary and simple tasks (e.g. not many nested functions, no floating point context, few variables, only C) may be able to use ``TASK_STACK_DEPTH_MIN``.

 The last parameter is the task name.
-The task name allows you to give a task a human-friendly name for the task.
-It is primarily for debugging purposes and allows you (the human) to easily identify tasks if performing advanced task management.
+The task name allows you to give a human-friendly name to the task.
+It

+is primarily for debugging purposes and allows you (the human) to easily identify tasks if performing advanced task management.
 Task names may be up to 32 characters long, and you may pass NULL or an empty string into the function.
 In API2, `taskCreate <../../../cortex/api/index.html#taskCreate>`_ will automatically make the task name an empty string.